phayes/sidefuzz/README.md

 SideFuzz works by counting wasm instructions executed in the [wasmi](https://github.com/paritytech/wasmi) wasm interpreter.

 **Phase 1.** Uses a genetic-algorithim optimizer that tries to maximize the instructions executed between two different inputs.
 It will continue optimizing until subsequent generations of input-pairs no longer produce any meaningful differences in the number of instructions executed.
-This means that it will optimize until it finds finds a "local optimum" in the fitness of input pairs.
+This means that it will optimize until it finds finds a local optimum in the fitness of input pairs.

 **Phase 2.** Once a local optimum is found, the leading input-pairs are sampled until either:

 - A large t-statistic (p = 0.001) is found, indicating that there is a statistically significant difference in running-time between the two inputs.
 This is indicative of a timing side-channel vulnerability; or

 - The t-statistic stays low, even after significant sampling.
-In this case the candidate input pairs are rejected and SideFuzz returns to phase 1, resuming the genetic-algorithim optimizer to find another local optmia.
+In this case the candidate input pairs are rejected and SideFuzz returns to phase 1, resuming the genetic-algorithim optimizer to find another local optimum.

 ### Furthur Reading